NielsRogge/GenerateCT/README.md

 ## Generated Data

 Explore our generated dataset, consisting of 2286 synthetic CT volumes and their corresponding text prompts.

+The generated data has been made available on on 🤗 Hugging Face: https://huggingface.co/generatect/GenerateCT.

 - [Download Generated Dataset](https://huggingface.co/generatect/GenerateCT/tree/main/generated_data)